2015 Miami Open – Women's singles

-Two-time defending champion Serena Williams defeated Carla Suárez Navarro in the final, 6–2, 6–0 to win the women's singles tennis title at the 2015 Miami Open.
+Two-time defending champion Serena Williams, defeated Carla Suárez Navarro in the final, 6–2, 6–0 to win the women's singles tennis title at the 2015 Miami Open.
 It was her record-extending eighth Miami Open title.

+This tournament marked the final professional appearance of former world No. 7 Nicole Vaidišová.

 Seeds

 All seeds receive a bye into the second round.